datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 * Removing the NFS server component and detaching the persistent volume for shared storage
 * Removing the persistent volume claim and persistent volume (from the kuternetes cluster)
 * Removing the kubernetes namespace (unless for some reason any resources still exist, in which case a warning is reported)

+**_WARNING_**: Although the volume is deleted from the kubernetes cluster and detached from its host, it is **not** deleted as an AWS EBS volume.
+You will need to delete it manually (via the AWS EC2 web console or command-line client), but note that it is not easy to identify which volumes in the AWS console are in use by which hubs.

 ### Compute Profiles and Resource Allocation